Cloud Vulnerability DB

 CVE-2025-48374 affects zot, a container image/artifact registry based on the Open Container Initiative Distribution Specification.
-The vulnerability was discovered and disclosed on May 22, 2025.
-The issue affects versions prior to 2.1.3 (corresponding to pseudoversion 1.4.4-0.20250522160828-8a99a3ed231f) when using Keycloak as an OIDC provider (GitHub Advisory).
+The vulnerability was discovered and disclosed on May 22, 2025, affecting versions prior to 2.1.3 (corresponding to pseudoversion 1.4.4-0.20250522160828-8a99a3ed231f).
+The issue occurs when using Keycloak as an OIDC provider, where sensitive authentication information is exposed (GitHub Advisory, NVD).

 The primary impact of this vulnerability is the exposure of sensitive authentication secrets.
 When an OIDC provider like Keycloak is configured, the client secret credentials are logged in plaintext to the container's stdout, potentially exposing these credentials to unauthorized users who have access to the container logs (GitHub Advisory).